-You will usually be discharged on the same day.
+You may be discharged on the same day.

-We suggest that you avoid driving yourself for at least 4 hours after the examination, but clarify this with your treating doctor.
-You may return to normal activity on the same day as comfort allows
+We suggest that you avoid driving yourself for at least 4 hours after the examination.
+But clarify with your treating doctor.
+You may return to normal activity same day as the comfort allows

-Diabetic patients should monitor their blood sugar more closely over the next few days, as the steroid can alter your blood sugar control.
+Diabetic patients should monitor their blood sugar more closely over the next few days.

-Drink plenty of fluids afterwards if fluoroscopic contrast media has been injected.
+Drink plenty of fluids post procedure if fluoroscopic contrast media has been injected/used.
 If you have any problems after the procedure, please contact your GP or the specialist.